Introduction

 To try Spockk in your local environment, clone the Spockk Example Project.

-Spockk consists of three core modules that must be applied to your project to start using its expressive specification syntax.
+Spockk consists of four core modules that must be applied to your project to start using its expressive specification syntax.

 Enable the Spockk test engine in your Gradle project